Thursday, July 2, 2009

 Then on February 14, 2009, my mother, Ethan's grandmother, called to tell me that there had been an accident.
 Ethan had gone canoeing with a friend in the White River that runs through Indianapolis.
 If you want to know more about it, google the name Ethan James Runnels and you'll find plenty of hits.

-I will say no more about the accident, nor will I allow any insensitive or disrespectful comments to be written about it on this blog.
+I will say no more about the accident, nor will I allow any insensitive or disrespectful comments to be written about it.

 So to paraphrase my cousin Allen, I will talk no more about how Ethan died.
 I will talk about how Ethan lived.
 And this story will continue in a blog post that I will entitle, The Life of Ethan, part 2.
 And it will continue until I have said all I can think of, but even then, I will never be able to say it all.
 I love you, Ethan.